jhs/deepeval/docs/blog/top-g-eval-metric-use-cases.md

 | **Conciseness**    | Assesses whether the text is free of unnecessary words or details.    |
 | **Repetitiveness** | Checks for redundancy or repeated information in the text.            |

-Here's a an example coherence metric assessing clarify defined using G-Eval:
+Here's an example coherence metric assessing clarity defined using G-Eval:

 ```python
 # Create a custom clarity metric focused on clear communication